openstax/webview/README.md

 1. Update settings in `src/scripts/settings.js` if necessary to, for example, include the correct Google Analytics ID, and to point to wherever `cnxarchive` is being hosted.

-For example, if the data you are working with is located on `devb.cnx.org`, you can change `src/scripts/settings.js` as follow:
+For example, if the data you are working with is located on `devb.cnx.org`, you can change `src/scripts/settings.js` as follows:

 ```
 cnxarchive: {